Defender for Endpoint and the Endpoint Security baseline

 Policy architecture

-- Antivirus (Microsoft Defender Antivirus, AV exclusions, Windows Security Experience, Defender Update controls)
+- Antivirus: Microsoft Defender Antivirus, AV exclusions, Windows Security Experience (Tamper Protection), Defender Update controls

-- Attack Surface Reduction → ASR Rules (only this profile — not Exploit Protection or Device Control)
+- Attack Surface Reduction → ASR Rules (this profile only, not Exploit Protection, not Device Control)

 - Endpoint detection and response